devrath/DroidDi/README.md

 * Most of the scenarios in android, where we want to use a third party library, we use `field injection`
 * We use `@Inject` annotation with public access specifier.
 * As a thumb rule, Field Injection is used for framework types
+* Most of the time the constructor we are annotating are of third party libraries, We don't have access to third party libraries.
+* Using the `@Provides` annotation, we can use it.

 <details><summary>DEMO  -  click to view</summary>
 <p>